kilpkonn/msc-thesis/main.typ

   ],
 ) <agsy-example-tactic>

-As described above the algorithm is built around DFS.
+As described above, the algorithm is built around DFS.
 However, the authors of @tool-for-automated-theorem-proving-in-agda note that while the performance of the tool is good enough to be useful, it performs poorly on larger problems.
-They suggest that more advanced search space reduction techniques can be used as well as writing it in a language that does not suffer from automatic memory management.
+They suggest that more advanced search space reduction techniques can be used, as well as writing it in a language that does not suffer from automatic memory management.
-It is also noted that there seems to be many false subproblems that can never be solved, so they suggest a parallel algorithm that could potentially prove the uselessness of those subproblems potentially faster to reduce the search space.
+It is also noted that there seem to be many false subproblems that can never be solved, so they suggest a parallel algorithm that could potentially prove the uselessness of those subproblems and reduce the search space.

 ==== Mimer
-Mimer @mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
+Mimer @mimer is another proof-assistant tool for Agda that attempts to address some of the shortcomings in Agsy.
 As of February 2024, Mimer has become part of Agda#cite-footnote("Agda GitHub pull request, Mimer: a drop-in replacement for Agsy", "2024-04-06", "https://github.com/agda/agda/pull/6410", "https://web.archive.org/web/20240410183837/https://github.com/agda/agda/pull/6410") and will be released as a replacement for Agsy.
 According to its authors, it is designed to handle many small synthesis problems rather than complex ones.
 Mimer is less powerful than Agsy as it doesn't perform case splits.
 On the other hand, it is designed to be more robust.
-Other than not using case splits and the main algorithm follows the one used in Agsy and described in @agsy.
+Other than not using case splits, the main algorithm follows the one used in Agsy and described in @agsy.

-The main differences to original Agsy implementation are:
+The main differences from the original Agsy implementation are:
-1. Mimer uses memoization to avoid searching for same term multiple times.
+1. Mimer uses memoization to avoid searching for the same term multiple times.
-2. Mimer guides the search with branch costs
+2. Mimer guides the search with branch costs.

-Branch costs is a heuristic to hopefully guide the search to an answer faster that randomly picking branches.
+Branch costs are a heuristic to hopefully guide the search to an answer faster than randomly picking branches.
-Mimer gives lower cost to branches that contain more local variables and less external definitions.
+Mimer gives lower costs to branches that contain more local variables and fewer external definitions.
-The rationale for that is that it is more likely that user wishes to use variables from local scope than from outside of it.
+The rationale for that is that it is more likely that the user wishes to use variables from the local scope than from outside of it.
-However, they noted that the costs for the tactics need to be tweaked in future work as this was not their focus.
+However, they noted that the costs of the tactics need to be tweaked in future work, as this was not their focus.

 === Term search in Standard ML <standardml>
 As a part of the RedPRL#cite-footnote("The red* family of proof assistants", "2024-04-06", "https://redprl.org/", "https://web.archive.org/web/20240316102035/https://redprl.org/") @redprl project, @algebraic-foundations-of-proof-refinement implements term search for Standard ML.